Ebrima Y. Jallow

 e.g. The high cost of rental homes in The Gambia is causing financial strain for low-income families.

-Avoid using Why and How questions because it can imply that the problem has a single, simple solution when in reality, it may be more complex and require a more nuanced approach to resolve.
+Avoid using Why and How questions because they can imply that the problem has a single, simple solution when in reality, it may be more complex and require a more nuanced approach to resolve.

 A critical step on the path of solving a problem is first asking a very important question “Is this problem within my circle of concern or circle of influence?”